17 Differences Cottagecore vs Shabby Chic

 cottagecore vs shabby chic

-Both styles evoke a romantic and nostalgic vibe, but Cottagecore embraces a more relaxed, nature-centric approach, while Shabby Chic gardens prioritize curated elegance with a vintage touch.
+Both styles have a romantic and nostalgic vibe, but Cottagecore has a more relaxed, nature centric approach, while Shabby Chic gardens have elegance with a vintage touch.

 5. Color Palette Cottagecore vs Shabby Chic